d3fc/d3fc/packages/d3fc-series/README.md

 If *series* is specified, sets the series that this repeat series should render and returns this series.
 If *series* is not specified, returns the current series.

+For the WebGL implementation only, *series* can be specified as a function which when invoked returns a new series instance.
+This allows the repeat series to allocate a series instance per data series, preventing the unnecessary cache-evictions which can occur if only one series instance is used.

 <a name="seriesRepeat_orient" href="#seriesRepeat_orient">#</a> *seriesRepeat*.**orient**(*orientation*)

 If *orientation* is specified, sets the orientation and returns this series.
 If *orientation* is not specified, returns the current orientation.
 The orientation value should be either `vertical` (default) or `horizontal`.